MotleyCoderDev/wasm2brs/README.md

 ./run.sh make
 ```

-To run without the Docker image (not recommended) be sure to install the same dependencies as listed in the `Dockerfile`.
+To run `make` without the Docker image (not recommended) be sure to install the same dependencies as listed in the `Dockerfile`.

 # Running the samples
 ```bash